February 3, 2017

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2014-15 educational progress for Oakman Elementary.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2015-16 educational progress for Oakman Elementary school.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
-If you have any questions about the AER, please contact Radewin Awada for assistance.
+If you have any questions about the AER, please contact Mr. Mahmoud Abu-Rus for assistance.

-The AER is available for you to review electronically by visiting the following web site: www.oakman.dearbrnshools.org or, you may review a copy in the main office at your child’s school.
-Also, you can find the Combined Data Report at https://goo.gl/5NKLw1 .
+The AER is available for you to review electronically by visiting the following web site: oakman.dearbornschools.org or, you may review a copy in the main office at your child’s school.
+Also, you can find the Combined Data Report at https://goo.gl/LrLJIh

 According to MI-School data, five year trend data indicates an increase in student achievement in math and reading.
-Data review revealed gains in 4th and 5th grade math, with slight decreases in 3rd grade as measured by MEAP/M-STEP.
-Reading data building-wide shows gains according to NWEA assessment but are below expected proficiencies as measured by the M-STEP.
+Data review revealed That we have met proficiency targets in ELA, Math, & Social Studies but not Science for all subgroups except the bottom 3o % as measured by the M-STEP.
+However, our plan is to continue to work with our students in small groups and offer as many opportunities as possible to accelerate the growth of all of our students.
 Additional district NWEA data show students gaining in mathematics, reading, language and science.

-Currently 100% of students are required to meet with parents during Parent Teacher Conferences as has been the case for the past six years at Oakman Elementary (2012-2013 student population: 279.
-2013-2014; 297.
-2014-15; 292).
+Currently We expect and achieve 100% participation during Parent Teacher Conferences as has been the case for the past six years at Oakman Elementary.
 If parents are unable to meet during parent teacher conferences an alternate day and time are agreed to by teacher and parents.